 I paddled hard and shot down into the slot, shuddered to a halt but then managed to pull away.
 All turned out alright, but I berated myself for a sloppy ferry-glide!
 Focus!

-Don’t remember much else except a nice cold drink at the trading store on top of the hill.
+Don’t remember much else except a nice cold drink at this trading store on top of the hill.
 I wonder if anyone took a camera?

 Map from paddler celliers kruger; photos from mapio.net – thanks!